By Scott Feeney and Jimmy Singh.

 Immediate advice can be provided over the phone without delay from any experienced criminal defence lawyer.

-Our Sydney criminal lawyers are in Parramatta and Sydney who appear in all courts and are available 24/7 to provide urgent advice and guidance.
+Our criminal lawyers appear in all courts and are available 24/7 to provide urgent advice and guidance.
 We are available on (02) 8606 2218.